Treasury bondsLong term securities with minimum denominations of $1,000 and maturities of ten years or more.

 Debt obligations of the US Treasury that have maturities of one year or less.
 Maturities for T-bills are usually 91 days, 182 days, or 52 weeks.

 Interest-bearing obligations if the U.S. government issued by the U.S. Department of the Treasury as a means of borrowing money to meet government expenditures not covered by tax revenues.
 There are three types of marketable Treasury securities-bills, notes and bonds.

 Interest bearing U.S. Government obligations sold at a weekly sale.
 The change in interest rates paid on these obligations is frequently used as the Rate Index of Adjustable Mortgage Loans.

-US Treasury securities
+US Treasury bond